stilljake/slack-okta-bot/README.md

 ```

 In your Lambda config You would set your lambda handler to `module.handler` where `module` is the name of your Lambda package module

-For convenience, if you don't need any additional logic in your handler, you can just set your Lambda's handler to `slack_okta_bot.aws_lambda.lambda_handler`

-In your Lambda config You would set your lambda handler to `module.lambda_handler` where `module` is the name of your Lambda package module

 ## Building a basic Lambda package